SHAHCoinvip/shahcoin/contrib/signet/README.md

     MINER="../contrib/signet/miner"
     GRIND="./shahcoin-util grind"
     $MINER calibrate --grind-cmd="$GRIND"
-    nbits=1e00f403 for 25s average mining time
+    nshahbits=1e00f403 for 25s average mining time

-It defaults to estimating an nbits value resulting in 25s average time to find a block, but the --seconds parameter can be used to pick a different target, or the --nbits parameter can be used to estimate how long it will take for a given difficulty.
+It defaults to estimating an nshahbits value resulting in 25s average time to find a block, but the --seconds parameter can be used to pick a different target, or the --nshahbits parameter can be used to estimate how long it will take for a given difficulty.

 To mine the first block in your custom chain, you can run:

     CLI="./shahcoin-cli -conf=mysignet.conf"
     ADDR=$($CLI -signet getnewaddress)
-    NBITS=1e00f403
+    Nshahbits=1e00f403
-    $MINER --cli="$CLI" generate --grind-cmd="$GRIND" --address="$ADDR" --nbits=$NBITS
+    $MINER --cli="$CLI" generate --grind-cmd="$GRIND" --address="$ADDR" --nshahbits=$Nshahbits

 This will mine a single block with a backdated timestamp designed to allow 100 blocks to be mined as quickly as possible, so that it is possible to do transactions.

 Adding the --ongoing parameter will then cause the signet miner to create blocks indefinitely.
-It will pick the time between blocks so that difficulty is adjusted to match the provided --nbits value.
+It will pick the time between blocks so that difficulty is adjusted to match the provided --nshahbits value.

-    $MINER --cli="$CLI" generate --grind-cmd="$GRIND" --address="$ADDR" --nbits=$NBITS --ongoing
+    $MINER --cli="$CLI" generate --grind-cmd="$GRIND" --address="$ADDR" --nshahbits=$Nshahbits --ongoing

 Other options
 -------------